 It was a virtual Wild West in the most literal sense possible: a new and mostly lawless digital landscape just ripe for exploitation.
 Yeehaw!

 And so began the age of digital marketing.
 First, swathes of ad real estate appeared on web page margins.
-Then popup ads became a thing, probably summoned from the bowels of hell, and people got pretty annoyed with it all.
-The person responsible for popups has since apologized for what he had done, and we all dialed it back a little bit.
+Then popup ads, probably summoned from the bowels of hell, made an appearance, and internet users quickly became annoyed.
+The person responsible for popups has since apologized for what his creation, and we all dialed it back a little bit.

 Once high-speed internet became widespread, video streaming became more and more popular.
 Platforms like YouTube quickly figured out how to monetize other peoples’ work to great success with embedded ads.